Free 35 Survival Hacks you'll love!

 The leaves, flowers, seeds, and roots are edible.
 The thick, fleshy roots can be dug up in autumn and winter, they contain health-promoting bitter substances.

-In a stew with other root vegetables, burdock root tastes excellent.
+In a stew (Here are my 9 best stew recipes) with other root vegetables, burdock root tastes excellent.

 blaetter groesse klette